Thousands honor slain New Jersey detective at funeral

 “It’s heartbreaking,” Matthew McGinn said.
 “You can’t come from Jersey City, be active in the community and not know police, especially being Irish.”

-The Department of Justice said U.S. Attorney General William Barr will be at the funeral.
+U.S. Attorney General William Barr and New Jersey Gov. Phil Murphy were at the funeral, which was closed to the media.

 Funerals already have been held for the other victims killed in the deli: Mindel Ferencz, 31, who co-owned the grocery; 24-year-old Moshe Deutsch, a rabbinical student from Brooklyn who was shopping there; and store employee Douglas Miguel Rodriguez, 49.
-A fourth person in the store was shot and wounded but managed to escape, authorities have said.
+A fourth person in the store was shot and wounded but escaped, authorities have said.

 David Anderson and Francine Graham, who were killed in a shootout with police, had several weapons including AR-15 assault rifles when their bodies were found, and a pipe bomb was found in the U-Haul van they drove to the market.
 The pair also are believed to have killed a livery driver who was found dead in the trunk of a car in nearby Bayonne the weekend before the kosher market shootings.

-Note: This story has been corrected to show that U.S. Attorney General William Barr will be attending the funeral, but he is not expected to speak at the ceremony.